-Personal or corporate name of the director Description of the relationship Statement of the Board MR. JOAQUÍN AYUSO GARCÍA Financing agreements between Bankia and the Ferrovial Group and Service agreements between Bankia and the Group Alsa (Group National Express) Financial Agreements between Bankia and Fundación Créate and the Real Sociedad Hípica Española Club de Campo.
-Independent director of Bankia S.A. despite the commercial relations between Bankia, S.A. and the Ferrovial Group, the Alsa Group (National Express Group), Fundación Créate and la Beal
+Personal or corporate name of the director Description of the relationship Statement of the Board MR. JOAQUÍN AYUSO GARCÍA Financing agreements between Bankia and the Ferrovial Group and Service agreements between Bankia and the Group Alsa (Group National Express) Financial Agreements between Bankia and Fundación Create and the Real Sociedad Hípica Española Club de Campo. despite the commercial relations between Bankia, S.A. and the Ferrovial Group, the Alsa Group (National Express